BioDAS/biodas.github.io/wiki/DASWorkshop2010.md

 Day 3
 -----

+As per other days -Departure from the Travelodge Cambridge Leisure Park at 08:45 hrs to Campus.
+Departure estimated 16:00 hrs form campus to Travellodge in order for people to get planes and trains etc back home.
-Start at 10am Finish at 4pm.
+Start at 10am

+Finish at 4pm.

 ### Suggested Topics: